 Bringing in different amounts of equity

-But what if you bring in different equity.
-For example, one partner has saved 30k, and the other 90k.
+But what if you bring in different equity?
+For example, one partner has saved 30,000 euros and the other 90,000 euros.
 A simple principle is – if you had your finances separate – to each have a claim on the money that you bring in when you sell the house.
 I.e., you get your original claim back.

 The argument for this would be that you want to focus on the real value of what you bring in, and consider that the house also grows with inflation.
 You would have to pick an index and specify details.
 An example of making this concrete is the following:

-Here the verbrauchersindex is the most representative index of the consumer prices in Germany.
+Here, the customer price index (CPI) is the most representative index of consumer prices in Germany.
 The base year of 2015 helps you identify the specific series.
 But keep in mind that they will update the series, so the clause quickly gets complex.
 See the table below for an example: